 The Pythia Webinar Tutorial Series is hosted regularly by the Project Pythia team.
 Anyone can join these hour-long, instructor-led interactive tutorials.
 Participants can sit back and learn, or download a Jupyter Notebook and work along with the instructor.
 Each seminar is recorded for later viewing on the Project Pythia YouTube channel.
 Click the link below to view past and upcoming seminars, covering a range of topics from beginning to advanced.Visit the Pythia Webinar Tutorial Series

-If you have questions or want to share anything with the Project Pythia Team, please reach out to us through the Project Pythia category on the Pangeo Discourse forum or join us at our Weekly Working Group Meetings.Go to Pangeo Discourse
+If you have questions or want to share anything with the Project Pythia Team, please reach out to us through the Project Pythia category on the Pangeo Discourse forum or join us at any of our Monthly Project Meetings.Go to Pangeo Discourse

 Anyone can contribute to and participate in Project Pythia!
 We conduct all of our work in the open, and all of our work is Open Source Licensed.
 We welcome contributions from anyone in the community.
 Please see our Contributor’s Guide for details on how you can get involved, and come see our work in the ProjectPythia GitHub Organization.

 Project Pythia holds regular public meetings via Zoom as scheduled on the calendar below.
 Do you want to learn about the project, engage with other excited folks, or share your own needs and interests in Python learning?
 You are welcome and encouraged to join!
 Unsure where to start?
 Come to our monthly Pythia Community Meeting for updates, successes, and community participation across the project.
 For a smaller group and to connect with the project on social media and at conferences, you can also join the monthly Pythia Outreach Meeting.
 Please find links and information about how to join in the calendar below.
 We publish all notes and agendas of our Community Meetings and Outreach Meetings.